weewx/weewx/docs_src/upgrade.md

 If you install using `pip`, the rules are installed by the same script that installs the files necessary to run as a daemon.

-### `import` utility changes

-The use of a field map by the `import` utility has been revised and is now more consistent across import sources.
-The result is the `import` utility now requires a field map definition stanza for all import sources with the field map defining the mapping from import source field to WeeWX archive field in addition to defining source field units and identifying cumulative and text fields.
-The expanded field map has resulted in the `rain` and `[[Units]]` import configuration file options being  deprecated.
-Refer to the `import` utility documentation and comments in the example import configuration files for further details.

 ## Upgrading to V4.10